Low Emission Vehicles Contestable Fund

 Projects in scope for the first funding round will encourage and support the uptake of electric vehicles on roads used by the public, and that make use of New Zealand’s renewable electricity advantage.
 This includes electric and plug-in hybrid electric cars, vans, trucks and buses and associated technologies or services.

 Electric bicycles (and other two and three wheelers), quadricycles, as well as the marine, rail and aviation sectors are outside the scope of the fund.

-Information on future funding rounds
+Information and updates on funding rounds

 If you are not already on our email list, sign-up for information and updates on the Low Emission Vehicles Contestable Fund.